anver/unpic/README.md

 [Unpic img](https://github.com/ascorbic/unpic-img), a multi-framework image component, powered by Unpic.

-It designed to work with image URLs from sources such as CMSs and other user-generated content, where the source image may or may not be from an image CDN, and may already have transforms applied.
+It's designed to work with image URLs from sources such as CMSs and other user-generated content, where the source image may or may not be from an image CDN, and may already have transforms applied.
 This allow different transforms to be applied for display on a website.
 A web framework may need to transform an